browndragon/lair/packages/sg/README.md

 class Probe extends SG.Member(
     Phaser.GameObjects.Image,
     class extends SG.PGroup {
         overlaps() { return [this] }  // All probes can intersect.
-Could add other clubs based on what we're probing for; maybe they probe for Ground or something? overlap(aProbe, bProbe) { /* ... */ }  // Do something to the probes or the boxes they're attached to.
+Could add other SGs based on what we're probing for; maybe they probe for Ground or something? overlap(aProbe, bProbe) { /* ... */ }  // Do something to the probes or the boxes they're attached to.
     },
 ) {